amegeddon/Paws-and-Pints/README.md

 - Implement simple and intutive navigation throughout the website.
 - Craft a visually appealing design for enhanced user experience.
 - Ensure a fully responsive and accessible website.
+- A custom 404 page that redirects the user to the home screen.

 ## User Experience